grenle/MowBot/README.md

   node index.js -s -f foo.txt  same as above but with a semi-graphical
                                representation of the grid before and after simulation

+You have a few demo files in the ./test-vectors directory
 ```

 ### Bot file format